 Pro 28:22 (AMP) He who has an evil and covetous eye hastens to be rich and knows not that want will come upon him.

 Ecc 5:10-14 KJV He that loveth silver shall not be satisfied with silver; nor he that loveth abundance with increase: this is also vanity.
 When goods increase, they are increased that eat them: and what good is there to the owners thereof, saving the beholding of them with their eyes?
 The sleep of a laboring man is sweet, whether he eat little or much: but the abundance of the rich will not suffer him to sleep.
 There is a sore evil which I have seen under the sun, namely , riches kept for the owners thereof to their hurt.
 But those riches perish by evil travail: and he begetteth a son, and there is nothing in his hand.

 Ecc 10:6 KJV Folly is set in great dignity, and the rich sit in low place.

-Some of these Word of Faith people (I am Word of Faith also) become very thin in the Word when it comes to their version of prosperity.
+Some of these Word of Faith people (I would be considered Word of Faith also) become very thin in the Word when it comes to their version of prosperity.
 They have just a very few verses from which all their teaching comes but they ignore the enormous amount Scriptures that speak of the curses, trials, and snares associated with riches.
 The sad part is that their interpretation of the verses they focus in on is incorrect in many cases.
 One of the few Bible verses that speak of riches in a positive way is Proverbs 10:22, “The blessing of the LORD, it maketh rich, and he addeth no sorrow with it.”